sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

   - `close()`: Closes the database connection and releases resources.
 It's good practice to call this when you're done with the database, particularly in single-page applications to prevent memory leaks.
   - `destroy()`: Completely removes the database and all its data.
 Use with caution.
   - `onClosed(fn: () => void): void`: Registers a callback function that will be executed when the database is closed.
 This is useful for cleanup operations or releasing resources that depend on the database.

+TODO FIX: empty name should work for in-memory database. unwritten databases with names should not leave behind empty files. https://github.com/fireproof-storage/fireproof/issues/728

 - Note that while some documentation suggests the database name is optional, the TypeScript interface requires it.
 If you want an in-memory database that doesn't persist, you can use a unique or random name and avoid setting up persistence options.

 ## Adding and retrieving data

 Data is added/retrieved to/from the database in the form of "documents".
 A document is basically a Javascript/JSON object i.e. something like `{ key1: value1, key2: value2 }` where the values can themselves be objects, thus allowing arbitrarily nested data to be added to the database.
+Fireproof uses DAG-CBOR which allows for binary values as well, so you can put small thumbnail images in the documents, and larger images via the `_files` API.

 ### Adding data